charliecalvert/CloudNotes/Assignments/GruntKarma.md

-#Grunt and Karma
+#Grunt

-Make sure that your final project (currently covered in PictureCaption) and Week08InClassMarkdown pass:
+**jsHint** and **jsBeautifier** help you write clean, well formed code.
+In general, **jsHint** looks for syntax errors, while **jsBeautifier** helps with indentation and formatting.
+Grunt is a tool that allows you to run **jsHint** and **jsBeautifier** on all the files in your project at once, rather than running the tools on one file at a time.

+To use these tools first install [Grunt](http://gruntjs.com/) like this:

+    sudo npm install -g grunt-cli

+Install the local packages per the **package.json** file shown below.
+Then make sure your projects passes the syntax checks and properly formats your code:

 - grunt jshint
 - grunt pretty

-Copy Week08InClassMarkdown into a folder called Week10GruntKarma, and make the fixes there.
-See note in the [**Turn it in**][1] section at the bottom of this file.

-Best practice: RunJsHint first.
+**Best practice**: *Run JsHint first.
 Optionally ignore mixed tabs and spaces, and then commit.
 Then run grunt pretty to beautify, and then git status to see which files changed.
-If you accidentally beautify something like jasmine.js, then you can run git checkout jasmine.js to get the original back.
-Then fix your GruntFile.js and teach it to ignore jasmines.js, and then try again.
+If you accidentally beautify something like require.js, then you can run git checkout require.js to get the original back.
+Then fix your GruntFile.js and teach it to ignore require.js, and then try again.*

 ## The Grunt File